-- Submit a South Australian Tertiary Admission Centre (SATAC) application online. - Submit the Aboriginal and Torres Strait Islander Pathway Declaration Form which will be made available once SATAC applications open. - Upload the form as part of your SATAC application within five working days of submitting your SATAC application. - 3.
-Attend a panel interview by Zoom.
+- Submit a South Australian Tertiary Admission Centre (SATAC) application online.

+- 2. Submit the Aboriginal and Torres Strait

+Islander Pathway Declaration Form

+which will be made available once

+SATAC applications open.

+- Upload the form as part of your SATAC application.

+- 3. Attend a panel interview by Zoom.